albert-heijn-technology/apple_maps_flutter/README.md

 # Android

-There does not exist an Android implementation, but there will be a package to combine apple_maps_flutter and the [google_maps_flutter]("https://pub.dev/packages/google_maps_flutter") plugin to have the typical map implementations for Android/iOS.
+There is no Android implementation, but there will be a package to combine apple_maps_flutter and the [google_maps_flutter]("https://pub.dev/packages/google_maps_flutter") plugin to have the typical map implementations for Android/iOS.

 # iOS